 Hyperactivity, insomnia, panic attacks, anxiety, nervous headache, migraine, convulsion in children, influenza, fever, colds, coughs, mucus in trachea and lungs, indigestion.
-Nervous vomiting, painful digestion, colic, diarrhea, heart palpitations, arteriosclerosis and hypertension, dark urine, edema, pelvic inflammatory disease.
-Uterine pain, bearing down sensation, inflammation of the genitalia.
-Fever with sweat, fever, chills, shivering, pain associated with heat irritation and spasm.
+Nervous vomiting, painful digestion, colic, diarrhea, heart palpitations, arteriosclerosis and hypertension, dark urine, edema and pelvic inflammatory disease.
+Also Uterine pain, bearing down sensation and inflammation of the genitalia.
+In addition fever with sweat, fever, chills, shivering, pain associated with heat irritation and spasm.
 Itchy skin, burning eruptions, sores, herpes, shingles.
 In order to soften the fiber, the bark from the tree is beaten, then simmered in cream or milk and water to make soothing poultice.

-A tincture can be made, but tea is widely used with the fresh or dry flowers.
-Steep for 10 min., then drink.
+You can make a tincture.
+I suggest making a tea is easier and more widely used with fresh or dry flowers.
+Steep for 10 minutes, then drink.
 Also, there is a maximum dosage, so avoid drinking more than 3 cups per day.
 Furthermore, if you are pregnant or breastfeeding, it usually isn’t a good idea to drink linden tea, or if you have heart disease, as this flower can negatively interact with certain medicines.